theMystic1/ayo-game-project/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.
-3. Run the game using `npm start`.
+3. Run the game using `npm run dev`.
 4. Customize settings and start playing!

 ## Contributing